chasmani/piecewise-regression/paper/paper.md

 # Statement of need

 A common problem in many fields is to fit a straight line model to data that includes some change(s) in gradient.

+Examples include investigating medical interventions [@wagner2002segmented], ecological thresholds [@toms2003piecewise], and geological phase transitions [@ryan2002defining].

 One approach would be to perform a numerical optmisation over breakpoint position(s) to minimise the sum of squared errors, as implemented in the pwlf python package [@jekel2019pwlf].

-Muggeo [@muggeo2003estimating] derived an alternative method, with the advantages of being computationally efficient and allowing for robust statistical analysis.
+Muggeo [@muggeo2003estimating] derived a method that is computationally efficient and allows for robust statistical analysis.
 Many R packages implement this method including the segmented R package written by Muggeo himself [@muggeo2008segmented].
 However, at the time of writing, there are not comparable resources in Python.

 # Example